ARINAlert – Forklift Collision Avoidance System prevents accidents between forklifts and pedestrians and other forklifts.

 ARINAlert uses the latest technology to very precisely measure distance between two devices.
 This distance measurement is then used to determine the kind of action to take and drives the type of alert to perform.

 ARINAlert is designed to be very easy to install.
-A mechanic can install the system in under 15 minutes on a forklift or under 20 minutes on a dump truck or excavator.
+A mechanic can install the system in 15 minutes on a forklift.

 We recommend attaching the forklift monitoring unit to as close to the center of the forklift (or any industrial vehicle) with heavy duty zip ties and then attaching the buzzer and light bar to an appropriate place in the cab of the vehicle.
 Ensure that the light bar is visible to the operator directly since this is the primary means of alerting the operator.